Isla de sal

 Isla de sal (Salt Island) is a 1964 Venezuelan drama comedy film directed by Clemente de la Cerda.
 It was his first feature film, but was considered one of his more important works.
 Later he won national acclaim with his blockbuster Soy un delincuente (1976).

 Plot

-When Aurora discovers that his father has a big debt for the purchase of a new boat for his work as a fisherman, she decides emigrate to Caracas with her godfather Simon, for achieve fame and fortune as singer after that Walter Perez, a very famous TV producer, discovers her in her town, Chichiriviche, despite the opposition of Lydia (Walter's lover) and Venancio (Aurora's boyfriend).
+When Aurora discovers that his father has a big debt for the purchase of a new boat for his work as a fisherman, she decides to emigrate to Caracas with her godfather Simon, for achieve fame and fortune as singer after that Walter Perez, a very famous TV producer, discovers her in her town, Chichiriviche, despite the opposition of Lydia (Walter's lover) and Venancio (Aurora's boyfriend).